It could feel like a dream come true— you open your mailbox to discover a check. The money is yours, as long as you cash it. What could go wrong?

 - Online Classified Ad Sales: You are selling something online and have a buyer.
 They even want to send you the money in advance, as they’re out of the country or on a trip.
 Since you have the product in your home, you think it’s safe to accept their payment.
 They send you too much money and you give them back the overage.
 Not only will your bank reverse the payment, since the check is fake, but you may have bank fees from the bounced check.
 Worse, if you actually send them the product, you’ll experience multiple levels of loss.

 - Phony Jobs & Income Opportunities: You apply for a job online and are hired.
-The job could be anything from a position as a virtual assistant to being a mystery shopper.
+The job could be anything from a position as a virtual assistant, a worker from home, or being a mystery shopper.
+They might even have a fake website that you can view in order for you to believe that they’re a legit company.
 Your new employer sends you payment in advance, for any expenses you might incur.
-As with other check scams, the scammer may want your account information but will send you too much money and ask for a refund.
+As with other check scams, the scammer may want your account and personal information but will send you too much money, and ask for a refund.
 Any refund you send will be stolen.

 - Refund Checks: You receive a refund check that you weren’t expecting, but are notified (by the sender) that the check was written out in the wrong amount.
 You deposit it and send the excess money back, only to end up losing that money to a scammer.
 As with all fake checks, the check is fake and your bank will remove any gains you thought you had.
 If you spend the money, your account could be in peril or have overage fees.

 - Scammer in Need of Help: Scammers use fake check scams to pad their pockets, which means that they perfect their sales pitch with excuses.
 They might claim that they are stranded in another country and need money wired back to them in order to return home.
 Or, they might say that they are sending you the payment to avoid paying taxes.
-They’ll tug at your heartstrings but their real goal is your money.
+They’ll tug at your heartstrings but their real goal is your money and identity theft.